attempering/at-engine/doc/options.md

 inaccuracies and errors in this document may lead the user to improperly use the program.

-Several issues for both the PCST code and the GROMACS code it is based on have been discovered, and some have been documented.
+Several issues for both the adaptive tempering code and the GROMACS code it is based on have been discovered, and some have been documented.
 It is the obligation of the end user of the program to research and  apply these fixes before running a valid MD simulation.